d-bl/GroundForge/docs/help/index.md

 -----------------------------------

 Varying stitches and reshaping a downloadable diagram may render a myriad of variations for a single pattern.
-Experiment and play around with the provided base patterns or add your own.
+Experiment and play around with the hundredths of provided patterns or add your own.
 Even when reinventing wheels, your own discoveries can bring great joy.

 The [tiles](../tiles) page generates diagrams and guides you through most important first steps.